osteopathy supplementary insurance

 FAQ

-How do I find a good supplementary insurance for osteopathy?
+How do I find good supplementary insurance for osteopathy?

-Compare the scope of services (reimbursement amount per session and total per year), waiting times, and the monthly contribution.
-Make sure the insurance covers services provided by alternative practitioners or qualified osteopaths.
+Compare the scope of benefits (reimbursement amount per session and in total per year), waiting times and the monthly premium.
+Make sure that the insurance covers services from alternative practitioners or qualified osteopaths.
 [6]

-Do I need a medical prescription for reimbursement?
+Do I need a doctor's prescription for reimbursement?

-Yes, many statutory health insurance companies and some supplementary insurances require a medical certificate or a private prescription confirming the necessity of osteopathic treatment.
+Yes, many statutory health insurers and some supplementary insurers also require a medical certificate or a private prescription confirming the necessity of osteopathic treatment.
 [4]

-The number of sessions needed is individual and depends on the symptoms.
-Often, it is four to five sessions, sometimes more.
+The number of sessions required varies from person to person and depends on the symptoms.
+Often it is four to five sessions, sometimes more.
 [9]

 Are pre-existing conditions a problem when taking out supplementary insurance for osteopathy?

 Yes, when applying, health questions must be answered.
-Existing or recently treated conditions may lead to risk surcharges or benefit exclusions.
-However, there are plans with simplified health questions.
+Pre-existing or recently treated conditions can lead to premium loadings or exclusions from benefits.
+However, there are tariffs with simplified health questions.
 [6]

-Does the supplementary insurance also cover osteopathy for children?
+Does supplementary insurance also cover osteopathy for children?

-Many supplementary insurance policies for alternative practitioner services, which include osteopathy, also apply to children.
-The exact conditions and reimbursement amounts can vary, so it's important to check the tariff details.
+Many supplementary health insurance policies for naturopathic practitioner services, which include osteopathy, also cover children.
+The exact terms and reimbursement amounts can vary, so it is important to check the tariff details.

 What happens if my osteopath does not bill according to the GebüH?

-Most supplementary insurance policies are based on the Fee Schedule for Alternative Practitioners (GebüH) or the Fee Schedule for Doctors (GOÄ).
+Most supplementary health insurance policies are based on the fee schedule for alternative practitioners (GebüH) or the scale of fees for physicians (GOÄ).
 If the invoice differs from this, reimbursement may be reduced.
-It is advisable to clarify this in advance.
+Ideally, clarify this in advance.
 [10]

 Subscribe to our newsletter